RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 - header files included are system dependent $\implies$ can use `man fork` to locate the appropriate system files that are required

+- allows for multiple processes to be handled independently from one another (non-dependent on each other)

 - creates new processes known as child process, which is a **duplicate** of the current executable image
-	- has the same code, same address space, but the data in the child process is a copy that is **not shared**
+	- has the same code, same address space, same state
+	- but the *data* in the child process is a copy that is **not shared** and the program counter contents are **not the same** (it is an image)
+	- whatever attributes that the parent has, the child also has

+**Example 1**
 - child process differs in terms of `PID`, `PPID` and the return value of the `fork()` method
 	```c
 	#include <stdio.h>